-WIN will provide poster boards (8 feet wide x 4 feet high) for the poster display.
+WIN will provide standing poster boards (8 feet wide x 4 feet high) for the poster display.
 Tables will not be available.
 Push pins will be available.

 A map of the poster display areas will be included in the conference program.
 Each poster presentation will be listed by day of presentation, title and authors, and will be assigned a number corresponding to the poster board assignment in the poster display area.
-Posters must be hung on the assigned boards.
+Posters must be displayed on the assigned poster boards.
 Please hang your poster only on the date and time and on the poster board assigned.
 If you place your poster on an unassigned board or hang it at an incorrect time or day, you will be taking the place of another poster presenter and your poster will be removed.

 Those assigned to morning poster sessions should plan to have their posters on display by 8:00 AM on the day you are assigned to present.
 Those posters must be taken down by 12:15 PM.
-The afternoon poster sessions should plan to hang their posters between 12:30 – 1:00 PM and remove the posters by 5:15 PM.
-If you are attending a luncheon or other conference activity at the time your poster is to be removed from the assigned poster board, please ask a colleague to remove it for you.
+Those with afternoon poster sessions should plan to hang their posters between 12:30 – 1:00 PM and remove the posters by 5:15 PM.
+If you are attending a lunch or other conference activity at the time your poster is to be removed from the assigned poster board, please ask a colleague to remove it for you.

 - Prepare posters so they are readable from a distance.
 All lettering should be at least 3/8 inches high.